TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-15-how-dangerous-is-your-nette-template-assign.md

 $product->changePrice(10);
 ```

-So after many years of tears learned to **use a constructor, where we require the values that cannot be changed**:
+So after many years of tears we learned to **use a constructor, where we require the values that cannot be changed**:

 ```php
 final class Product